 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-These basic Instant Pot lima beans are delicious as they are, but you might want to add your own special touch.
-Feel free to add a ham bone or smoked ham hocks to the pot, or add some extra flavor with some sliced smoked sausage or chorizo.
-Or change up the seasonings with some fresh rosemary, dried Italian herbs, or a Creole spice blend.
+These basic Instant Pot lima beans are delicious just as they are, without any embellishments, and perfect for adding your own special touch.
+If you aren't following a vegetarian diet, feel free to add a ham bone or smoked ham hocks to the pot, or add some extra flavor with some sliced smoked sausage or chorizo.

-The lima beans may be frozen and used the way you would use canned lima beans.
-Add them to calico beans, Brunswick stew, cowboy beans, barbecue beans, or this beefy 3-bean chili.
+The lima beans may be frozen and used the way you would with canned lima beans: Add them to calico beans, Brunswick stew, cowboy beans, or barbecue beans.
 Or add corn and cream for a delicious Southern-style succotash.
-Or make a tasty bean and sausage soup.
+They're ideal for making a tasty bean and sausage soup too.

 Gather the ingredients.

 Rinse the lima beans with cold water and pick them over.
 Remove any small stones and malformed or damaged lima beans.

 In the inner pot of the Instant Pot pressure cooker, combine the lima beans, broth, water (or all water if you're not using stock), chopped onion, garlic, bay leaves, and kosher salt.

 Note: If your broth is not low-sodium, use only half the kosher salt or wait until after the beans are cooked to taste and season with salt.

 Place the lid on the pot and check to make sure the knob or switch is in the sealing position.
 Select the pressure cook or manual button, high pressure, and set the timer for 25 minutes.
 It will take about 15 minutes for the pot to come to pressure and begin cooking.